Type 53 torpedo: Early history

 Model 53-27 (1927) with 265 kg of TNT was developed domestically in the so-called Ostekhbureau, and it had a poor 3.7 km range at 45 kn.
-In 1932 USSR bought in Italy several types of torpedoes, and the 21 in model of Whitehead plant in Fiume (in the Soviet Union it was designated 53F) was considered superior.
+In 1932 USSR bought in Italy several types of torpedoes, and the 21 in model of Whitehead Torpedo Factory in Fiume (in the Soviet Union it was designated 53F) was considered superior.
 After adapting several features from the latter in unsuccessful 53-36 the decision was made to copy 53F.
 Resulting 53-38 (3 speed regimes, range up to 10 km, 300 kg of trotyl in warhead) was later upgraded to 53-38U (400 kg of TNT, roughly the same characteristics) and then redesigned in 53-39 (317 kg, up to 51 kn), considered to be one of the fastest in the world at the time (another were secret Japanese oxygen torpedoes and the Italian Siluro Tipo W. 270/533, 4 × 7,20 Veloce).

 World War II

 The 53-38/53-38U, which had entered service in 1938–1939, were the main Soviet torpedoes in World War II; they proved to be fairly reliable and effective.
-The two deadliest sinkings in history (the German 25,484-ton military transport Wilhelm Gustloff and the troop transport Goya) were performed by two Soviet submarines using 53-38s on 30 January and 16 April 1945; both ships were hit on first attempt and sank within minutes in despite of difficult visibility conditions and the presence of escorts.
+The two deadliest sinkings in history (the German 25,484-ton military transport Wilhelm Gustloff and the troop transport Goya) were performed by two Soviet submarines using 53-38s on 30 January and 16 April 1945; both ships were hit on first attempt and sank within minutes despite difficult visibility conditions and the presence of escorts.
 Notably, all three torpedoes launched against Wilhelm Gustloff hit and exploded with catastrophic results, not a common feat in those times and conditions.

 Another notable sinking with 53-38/53-38Us was the 14,660-ton General von Steuben.
 During the Black Sea campaigns (1941–44), Soviet submarines sank at least 29,000 tons of enemy shipping, mostly using mines, shellfire and 53-38 torpedoes.

 The new 53-39 (entering service in 1941) was very fast and effective but only available in limited numbers, while the ET-80 (1942–1943) was the first Soviet electric torpedo and crews did not trust it because of its teething and rushed induction problems.

 Cold War

-The first Soviet torpedo with passive-homing capability was the SAET-50 (1950), which was an anti-ship weapon used on submarines.
+The first Soviet torpedo with passive-homing capability was the SAET-50, which was an anti-ship weapon used on submarines.
+It entered service in 1950 and was based on the German T5 torpedo.
+Later modified with an improved battery; this torpedo entered service in 1955 as SAET-50M.
 The 53-61 was the first Soviet homing torpedo to exceed 40 knots.

 The 53-65 torpedo family are Russian made, wake-homing torpedoes designed to destroy surface ships.
 The 53-65 became operational in 1965, while the 53-65K and 53-65M both became operational in 1969.
 The 53-65KE is an exported version.
 China received an unknown number of 53-65KE torpedoes from Russia after purchasing four Kilo-class submarines in the 1990s.

 The Type 53 torpedo is carried by almost all Russian submarines, including the Kilo class and the Akula-class submarine.